 Personality / Character

 Ferrets are very friendly and intelligent creatures that are naturally curious.
-It doesn’t require a habitat with deep water and is content to explore your home.
-You can train it to use a litter box, and it will also perform simple tricks.
+Ferrets don’t require a habitat with deep water and are content to explore your home.
+You can train them to use a litter box, and they will also perform simple tricks.

 Health and Care 🏥

 Ferrets have scent glands similar to skunks that they use to mark their territory, and they will create an odor in your home.
 However, they are very clean animals that only require an occasional bath.
-However, there are several health problems associated with these pets.
+There are several health problems associated with these pets.

 Colds and Flu

-Ferrets are very susceptible to cold and flu and can easily catch them from their human counterparts.
+Ferrets are very susceptible to colds and the flu and can easily catch them from their human counterparts.
 It’s best to keep your distance if you feel unwell and let someone else care for them for a few days until you feel better.
-If you think your Ferret is coming down with something, the symptoms to look for include watery eyes, sneezing, coughing, weakness, and loose stools.
+If you think your ferret is coming down with something, the signs to look for include watery eyes, sneezing, coughing, weakness, and loose stools.

 Image Credit: christels, Pixabay